How It Works

 Key Points

-All athletes begin with an Initial Development Cycle
+Everyone begins with an Initial Development Cycle.

-Foundation Membership is included
+Foundation Membership is included.

-Ongoing participation is flexible
+Ongoing participation is flexible.

-Development Cycles are capacity-limited and application-based
+Development Cycles are application-based and capacity-limited.